Eligibility Requirements - To apply for an internship, students must first:

-- be a Criminal Justice & Criminology major;
+- be a declared Criminal Justice & Criminology major;

 - have a 2.5 overall GPA (minimum);

-- have completed CJUS 1100 (Introduction to Criminal Justice) and CJUS 3100 (Criminal Justice Theory) with a minimum grade of "C" in both classes, and;
+- have completed CJUS 1100 (Introduction to Criminal Justice or Foundations of Criminal Justice), CJUS 3100 (Criminological Theory) and CJUS 2070 (Research Methods in Criminal Justice) with a minimum grade of "C" in each class, and;

-- attend an informational meeting to gain access to the internship application.
+- attend an informational meeting to gain access to the internship application and understand when and how to apply for a CJ&C internship.

-Fall, Spring or Summer semester.
-Please note that federal agencies often prefer that students apply 6 months before being considered for an internship (3 months for state or local internship is usually sufficient).
+Internships can be scheduled for Fall, Spring or Summer semesters.
+However, students need to apply for internships at least one or two semesters before receiving a placement.
+Please note that federal agencies often prefer that students apply 6 months before being considered for an internship, and 3 months for state or local internship is usually sufficient.

 Over 100 different local, state, federal and private criminal justice agencies are available for consideration for an internship placement.
 These agencies may include law enforcement agencies/departments, community correctional agencies, probation departments, juvenile agencies, public defender’s offices, private attorneys, victim and social service agencies, and private security.